trilok-kodanda/InsightLMS/README.md

 For detailed instructions on setup and configuration, refer to the [Installation Guide](docs/installation.md).

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute to the project, please follow our [Contribution Guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the [MIT License](LICENSE).

-## Contact

-For inquiries or support, please contact [ Damodar Yadav ] at [damodarryadav@gmail.com].